nidhishkrishnan/ngListSelect/README.md

 ## Thinking how to Customize, It's Easy!!!

-You can customize the styles of add-remove component very easily like as follows:
+You can customize the styles of ngListSelect component very easily like as follows:

 * Since we are using Bootstrap v3.0+ css for styling purpose, for customising simply go to  [http://charliepark.org/](http://charliepark.org/bootstrap_buttons/)
 * Generate your suitable style.